 Source: North American Spine Society

-Don’t forget that during this flu season, increased levels of vitamin D will also enhance your immune system to help ward off the flu bug.
+During one of the worst flu seasons in recent memory, increased levels of vitamin D will also enhance your immune system to help ward off the flu bug.